For the duration of this initiative, the Center

 opportunities in their

 departmental curricula.
-The intent of this program is to increase the adoption and
+The intent of this program was to increase the adoption and

 integration of Community-Based Transformational Learning (CBTL) instructional practices